-Top 15 Best Men’s Watches Under $100
+Top 20 Best Men’s Watches Under $100

 - Weak water resistance

-Find more Kenneth Cole New York Sport information and reviews here.
+Find more Kenneth Cole Classic Dress Watch information and reviews here.

 If any watch in this list could be called legendary, this is it.
 Casio invented the G-Shock back in 1983 because one of the company’s designers dropped his graduation gift (a watch, from the folks) and it broke.
 So he came up with the G-Shock.
 Obviously a good idea, since Casio just shipped its 100 millionth G Shock.
+This model features analog and digital readout.
 Besides the fact that you could safely play hockey with this thing (as the puck), it also has several cool features.
 A stopwatch…a digital world time window…five alarms.
 We love this model in its tough, great looking black, but you can get the piece in blue, red, white, black gold or grey.
 Take note, however: a couple of those alternate colors come in above our magical $100 line.
+Comes in a cool case, too.
+For something blue (really blue) and funky (quite funky) and inexpensive (around 40 bucks) check the Casio Men’s DW9052-2 G-Shock Blue Rubber Digital Watch.

-Buy the Casio G Shock here.
+Buy the Casio G-Shock here.

 Pros:

-- Extremely durable
+- Extremely durable — it’s a G-Shock

 - Good water resistance

-Note: UPDATE — This post was updated on March 29, 2018.
-We’ve expanded the list from the original 15 to 20.
-We removed a few items (either unavailable, or priced over $100, or we discovered a better item) and replaced with different watches.
-We also updated all prices and added additional information.
-And an important point to make: the list isn’t in order of preference or ranking.
-They’re just numbered to keep it simple.